wbartels/IPSet_ASUS_Lite/README.md

 firewall help
 ```

-To make the commands above available form all directories, type the following line in your favorite SSH Client:
+To make the commands above available from all directories, type the following line in your favorite SSH Client:

 ```Shell
 echo 'export PATH=$PATH:/jffs/scripts' >> '/jffs/configs/profile.add'